Getty Image

 2019: Yes (Patriots)

 Prediction: Much like winning the coin toss, scoring first in the Super Bowl, at least over the last five years, has little bearing on winning the game.
-Despite that, the sportsbooks appear to believe that it does.
-Take advantage of that and pick Yes.
+Despite that, the sportsbooks appear to think that it does.
+Pick your poison.

 Previous five years results: